Lesbian Health Is More Than a Checkup

 Here’s a few reminder landmarks that may help along the way:

-Sleep allows your body to heal and regenerate.
+• Sleep: Sleep allows your body to heal and regenerate.
 Sleep also allows you to dream and to vision…Get some sleep.
 A lack of sleep affects our mental health and the ability to think clearly.
 It also affects heart and digestive health.
-See some sleep hygiene tips.
+See these sleep hygiene tips.

+• Eat Well: How you eat matters.
 Don’t rush.
 Take your time.
 You are feeding your precious self.
 Eat as clean and as unprocessed as is possible for you.
-Welcome whole grains, dark green and leafy vegetables into your bowl.
+Welcome whole grains as well as dark green and leafy vegetables into your bowl.

-Remember, the devices are there to assist you, not to distract you from the reality of YOU.
+• Turn off the noise: Remember, devices are there to assist you, not to distract you from the reality of YOU.
 Relax, true quiet restores.

 D Magrini